 The Company's common shares began trading on the TSX on June 3, 1996.
 The current stock symbol is "HBP".
-The following table lists the monthly high-low share price and daily average volume on the TSX for the Company's common shares for the respective period:
+The following table sets forth the price ranges and trading volumes of the Company's common shares on the TSX for the respective period.